-This branch line was originally constructed in the 1890s as the Ventura and Ojai Valley Railroad, and was purchased by SP within a few years.
+This branch line was originally constructed in the 1890s as the Ventura and Ojai Valley Railroad, and was purchased by the Southern Pacific Railroad within a few years.
 (Ojai is pronounced OH-hi.)
 Most customers were citrus growers and other agricultural businesses.
 The SP referred to this line as the Ojai Branch.

 The right-of-way, now owned by the city of Ventura, is easily traced today, as much of it has been converted to a bicycle trail, called the "Ojai Valley Trail" and the "Ventura River Trail".